 What Clark doesn't know is that while he, Clark, intends to accomplish this feat by flowers, Frank is planning to do it at the point of a gun.

-Alice is duly abducted, and Shirley and Clark are left to give chase and, if possible, to prevent the police from turning this into a senior citizen Bonnie and Clyde situation.
+Alice is duly abducted, and Shirley and Clark are left to go in hot pursuit and, if possible, to prevent the police from turning this into a senior citizen Bonnie and Clyde situation.

 Thrown together by the crisis, Shirley and Clark have no time to dwell on the differences that drove them apart.
 Instead, as Frank lands everybody in one absurd confrontation after another the young couple rediscover their underlying affection and need for each other.

-From a near-shoot-out at a bank's ATM, to a visit to a Retirement Home where Frank runs into, and only narrowly escapes from, one of his old flames, the elderly couple lead their children and the police through a hair-raising series of brushes with the law until they are finally cornered by a suspicious Police Officer, who is under the impression that Frank is a stick-up artist.
+A visit to a Retirement Home where Frank runs into, and only narrowly escapes from, one of his old flames, sends the elderly couple, their children and the police through a hair-raising chase until they are finally cornered by a suspicious Police Officer, who is under the impression that Frank is a stick-up artist.

 How they outsmart the police in a virtuoso display of injured innocence, and how Frank also manages to bring Shirley and Clark back together, makes up the climax of the movie.